 - LF is the total labor force = total employed + unemployed

 Labor Force Participation Rate Definition

 The labor force participation rate, or LFPR for short, is a measure of the percentage of a given population is participating in labor.
-In other words, it’s another way of say the employed percentage of working age “able” population including those looking for work.
-This can be applied to a country or smaller area.
+In other words, it’s another way of saying the employed percentage of the working-age “able” population including those looking for work.
+This can be applied to a country or a smaller area.
 The working population should only include individuals that are capable of work.

 Labor Force Participation Rate Example

 How to calculate a labor force participation rate?

 Calculate the total number of people in the labor force.

 Calculate the total number of people of working age.

 Calculate the labor force participation rate using the formula above.